Limenius/LiformBundle/README.md

 LiformBundle
 ============

-Bundle to serialize Symfony Forms into [JSON schema](http://json-schema.org/) that integrates the library [Liform](https://github.com/Limenius/Liform) with Symfony.
+Bundle that integrates [Liform](https://github.com/Limenius/Liform) into Symfony.
+Liform is a library to serialize Symfony Forms into [JSON schema](http://json-schema.org/).
 For use with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based in json-schema.

 It is very annoying to maintain Symfony forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
-And error prone.
+And it's error prone, too.

 LiformBundle generates a JSON schema representation, that serves as documentation and can be used to validate your data and, if you want, to generate forms using a generator.